TomasHubelbauer/bun-basic-auth-cookie/readme.md

 Now it remains to be seen if this scheme works on iOS home screen pinned app.

-- [ ] Add progressive web app manifest to make this web app pinnable on mobile
+I've added a PWA manifest to the web app.

+- [ ] Test whether the PWA manifest took effect and the experiment works